The Emslie Group

 Reactivity - Stoichiometric and Catalytic Organometallic Reactivity, Olefin Polymerization, Cooperative Substrate Activation, Metal Film Deposition, and Redox Reactions

-Applications - ALD, Catalysis, Small Molecule Activation, and f-Element Separation
+Applications - Catalysis, Small Molecule Activation, and ALD

 Characterization - includes X-Ray Crystallography, Multinuclear and Variable Temperature NMR, Cyclic Voltammetry, IR, UV-Vis and NIR Spectroscopy, PXRD, and DFT Calculations